dot166/jOS_j-lib/README.md

 ToolbarUtils.java is adapted from [Material Components](https://github.com/material-components/material-components-android) and is licenced under Apache 2.0

-customseekbarpreference is adapted from [crDroid Android](https://github.com/crdroidandroid) and is licenced under Apache 2.0
+seekbarpreference is adapted from [crDroid Android](https://github.com/crdroidandroid) and is licenced under Apache 2.0

 birdgame is adapted from [The Android Open Source Project](https://source.android.com/) and are licenced under Apache 2.0